DKT15/DKT-console-finances/README.md

 ## Usage

 Using the live link will enable you to use this application.
 Right click and then select 'inspect.'
-Aterwards, go to the 'console' tab.
+Afterwards, go to the 'console' tab.
 This will show you what I have printed to the console.

 ## Screenshot